Listen

 Georgie Porgie is a deceptively short nursery rhyme with a long and contested history.
 Its first known printed appearance dates to 1841, though it is thought to be considerably older.
 The rhyme sketches a vivid character — greedy, charming but unwelcome, and ultimately a coward — and several real historical figures have been proposed as the inspiration.

-The most compelling candidate, favoured by many folklorists, is George Villiers (1592–1628), 1st Duke of Buckingham.
-Villiers rose to extraordinary influence at the courts of both King James I and King Charles I — a rise attributed not to military or political talent, but to his personal intimacy with James I. His reputation for romantic entanglements with both men and women fits the rhyme's narrative well, and his disastrous military expedition against the Spanish in 1627 — from which he effectively "ran away" — gives the final line an historical resonance.
+Two historical figures are the main candidates.
+George Villiers (1592–1628), 1st Duke of Buckingham, rose to extraordinary influence at the courts of James I and Charles I through personal intimacy rather than political talent.
+His disastrous military expedition against Spain in 1627 — from which he effectively "ran away" — gives the final line some historical resonance.
+Against him: Villiers was reputedly handsome and slender, which doesn't sit well with the pudding-and-pie verse.

-A second popular theory points to King Charles II (1630–1685), the "Merrie Monarch," who was famously fond of the company of women and fathered at least twelve illegitimate children.
-His repeated flights to France and the Netherlands to escape Oliver Cromwell's forces — including hiding in an oak tree after the Battle of Worcester in 1651 — fit the "ran away" verse with satisfying precision.
+The stronger candidate is King Charles II (1630–1685), the "Merrie Monarch," who was famously fond of the company of women and fathered at least twelve illegitimate children — the "kissed the girls and made them cry" verse fits with uncomfortable precision.
+His repeated flights to France and the Netherlands to escape Oliver Cromwell's forces — including hiding in an oak tree after the Battle of Worcester in 1651 — make the "ran away" line equally apt.

 Historical background sourced from Wikipedia.